STYLE GUIDE, ENGAGEMENT SESSION.

 PRO TIP: There’s no substitute for a well-tailored suit.

-Many of the grooms love to mix a suit coat, blazer or sport coat with a different pant color.
+Many of the grooms love to mix a suit coat, blazer or sport coat with a different pant color, of course if permits!
 It adds some extra visual interest, and can be more fun than wearing two full suits in a row.
 We’re big fans of this fresh take on a timeless classic.

 Next time you walk by a store like J. Crew, you’ll notice the male mannequins and models are always wearing several layers at once.
 Layers on men look great on camera, so even when it’s hot outside, trust me when I say that it’s worth an hour or two of discomfort for photos that will last you both a lifetime.
 Adding another layer will bring extra dimension and visual interest to your photos.
 Blazers, vests and coats up the level of any look.
-If the temperature permits, he could even consider adding a v-neck sweater with a pop of color from a long-sleeved collared shirt and tie underneath.
+If the temperature permits.
 Don’t be afraid to get a little creative with layers!